orihomotakanat/SensingRaspPi/README.md

 iot.rb enables you to do sensing temperature and send to AWSIoT using MQTT protocol.

 ## sensing.rb
-sensing.rb enables you to do sensing temperature and humidity using HIH6130Sensor.
+sensingRaspi.rb enables you to do sensing temperature and humidity using HIH6130Sensor.